pdobsan/oama/README.md

 and authorize access to your email account. `oama` will lead you through this process.

+### Running `oama` remotely

+`oama` can be set up to run on a remote machine by running the authorization once on the local host with a browser then copying over the obtained credentials to the remote host.

+Here is how to do it with `GPG` backend.

+- Install `oama` both locally and on the remote host.
+On the local host configure `oama` to use the GPG encrypted method to store your OAuth credentials.

+- Run `oama authorize <service> <email>` on the local host where your browser is running.

+- Mirror `~/.config/oama/config.yamal` and '~/.local/var/oama/*' on the remote host.

+From that point you can use `oama` on the remote machine as usual, just make sure that `oama` can access your encryption key by a `gpg-agent` running on the remote host.

 ## Configuration

 `oama` has a simple configuration system.
 When you run `oama` at the first time